Guide to visiting the Córdoba Patios Festival (2026)

 Calle San Basilio has seven patios to visit and there are a few more in Calle Martin de Roa, Calle Duartas, and Calle Postrera.

-One of my favourites on this route is Calle Duartas, 2 which won first prize in the “Modern Architecture” category in 2023, patios that have been built since the mid-20th century or substantially reformed.
-It’s notable for the large amount of herbs and scented plants it contains.
+One of my favourites on this route is Calle Duartas, 2 which is notable for its large amount of herbs and scented plants.

 What else to see and do in San Basilio